trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 `GetRecords <https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html>`_ calls.
 The shard iterator starts by default 24 hours before the current time, and works its way forward.
 To be able to query a stream, table mappings are needed.
-These table definitions can be stored on Amazon S3 (preferred), or stored in a local directory on each Presto node.
+These table definitions can be stored on Amazon S3 (preferred), or stored in a local directory on each Trino node.

 This connector is a **read-only** connector.
 It can only fetch data from Kinesis streams, but cannot create streams or push data into existing streams.